It’s the summer of 2016. The world is becoming an increasingly scary place in a very short period.

 6. Pull the trigger

-On the flip side of asking for feedback, is getting to the point in the process when it’s time to pull the trigger: you need to make a decision.
+On the flip side of asking for feedback is getting to the point in the process when it’s time to pull the trigger: you need to make a decision.

 7. Own the consequences

-So you’ve made your decision.
-That took guts.
-Now you have to be courageous enough to implement your decision and live with the outcome.
+You must be courageous enough to implement your decision and live with the outcome.

 Hold your team accountable as well.
 Share in the glory.
 Share in the pain.

 8. Celebrate your courage

-No matter the consequences make it a lifelong habit to always, always celebrate your courage and your team’s!
+No matter the consequences, make it a lifelong habit to always, always celebrate your courage and your team’s!

 9. Keep your courage close

-In addition to making fear and courage your friends, you need to keep your courage close to you.
+In addition to making fear and courage your friends, you must keep your courage close to you.
 Very close.